Game Rules

 We choose to exceed the cap with the reduced reward of 0.5x: L_Matteo 23 ita 1 34 12 9 22 100 500 0 100

 c: GK youth: The ABs can be x1.5 and added to a sub-keeper's MAIN stat.
 The limit for any ABs being added to a sub keeper CANNOT take him above 37 rated.
-He's a sub keeper, so should remain at least 1 stat behind the top keeper!
+He's a sub keeper, so can't be better than the main keeper!

-d: Alternatively, the remaining ABs may be x1.5 and added onto one or more secondary stats outfield, up to 23 rated in each case.
+d: Alternatively, if your sub is already too good, the remaining ABs may be x1.5 and added onto one or more secondary stats outfield.

-4.14 It is worth noting that in order to stop the artificial inflation of any young player (under 22), you can only put max 1,000 of any bonus ABs onto any young GK, or max 3,000 to a u21 outfielder's secondary (up to the usual 23.000 limit).
+4.14 It is worth noting that in order to stop the crazy inflation of any young player (under 22), you can only put so many ABs onto them.

 Rationale: Let's say you had an up and coming 19yo 35 rated keeper.
 Suddenly you crash the stat cap with your youth goalie and, let's say, you have 3,000 spare AB at your disposal.
 Suddenly, your young backup is a despicable 19yo 38 rated monster.
 Who then gets more rerates and becomes an absolute savage by age 22.
-No loopholes here!
+It would just do too much damage, we've seen it before and these freak keepers literally let in about 5 goals a season.
+Similarly, the limit is set slightly lower for u18 players as again, they could end up silly.

 4.15 Youth x-number players aged 22 leaving the game.